Cyril Townsend: Member of Parliament

-Townsend was made a member of the Select Committee on Violence in the Family, and, concerned about child sex abuse, was the sponsor of the Protection of Children Act 1978, which he introduced as a private member's bill in 1977.
+Townsend was made a member of the Select Committee on Violence in the Family, and concerned about child sexual abuse, was the sponsor of the Protection of Children Act 1978, which he introduced as a private member's bill in 1977.

 A liberal Conservative, he never obtained ministerial office under Margaret Thatcher, whom he frequently opposed.
-In 1979, after six months as Parliamentary Private Secretary to Reg Prentice, he resigned over immigration restrictions on Asian fiancés.
+In 1979, after six months as Parliamentary private secretary to Reg Prentice, he resigned over immigration restrictions on Asian fiancés.
 He criticised Geoffrey Howe's 1981 budget and in November 1982 was the only Conservative MP to oppose benefit cuts.
 A strong supporter of local government, he opposed the Local Government Act 1985, including the abolition of the Greater London Council.
 In 1988 and 1989 he opposed the government's move not to increase child benefit.

 As a former officer he advocated a robust defence policy, supporting the Trident nuclear programme and opposing defence cuts under John Major.
 He also supported the boycott of the Moscow Olympics in 1980 in response to the Soviet–Afghan War, and was elected eight times as vice-chair of the Tory backbenchers' defence committee.
 However, he opposed Thatcher's "Fortress Falklands" policy and sought reconciliation and negotiation with Argentina.
 In 1983 this led to his removal from the Select Committee on Foreign Affairs.
 In 1988 he was in charge of a Parliamentary Designation to Iran.

 Townsend was pro-European, advocating Britain's membership of the European Exchange Rate Mechanism.
 He criticised Thatcher for her Euroscepticism, which led to him supporting Michael Heseltine in the 1990 Tory leadership election.
 As a result, in January 1991 the executive of his constituency association proposed to make him stand for reselection, with Townsend's critics saying that he was a maverick who failed to consult his local party on key issues.
 The motion fell when put to the full association the next month.

 After retaining his seat at the 1992 general election with a majority of 14,086, he served on the Foreign Affairs Select Committee.
 After the 1997 boundary changes he was not selected as a candidate for Bexleyheath and Crayford and left Parliament having been knighted in the 1997 New Year Honours.